UpCloudLtd/terraform-provider-upcloud/RELEASING.md

 1. Update CHANGELOG.md
     1. Add new heading with the correct version e.g. `## [v2.3.5]`
     1. Update links at the bottom of the page
-    1. Leave “Unreleased” section at the top empty
+    1. Leave "Unreleased" section at the top empty
 1. Tag the release `vX.Y.Z` (e.g. `v2.3.5`)
 1. Push the tag to GitHub
-1. Push the tag to the internal GitLab repo.
-This will fire a CI job that signs the code & create a new draft release for the tag
+1. Push the tag to the internal GitLab repo
+    - This will fire an internal CI job that signs the code & creates a new draft release for the tag in GitHub
-1. Open the [draft release in GitHub](https://github.com/UpCloudLtd/terraform-provider-upcloud/releases) & publish it when you are happy with it
+3. Open the [draft release in GitHub](https://github.com/UpCloudLtd/terraform-provider-upcloud/releases) & publish it when you are happy with it
-1. The [Terraform registry](https://registry.terraform.io/providers/UpCloudLtd/upcloud) will pick up the release
+4. The [Terraform registry](https://registry.terraform.io/providers/UpCloudLtd/upcloud) will pick up the release